MicrosoftDocs/learn/learn-pr/azure/threat-modeling-secured-environment/includes/1-introduction.md

 ## Threat Modeling Framework

-The threat modeling framework is flexible and helps to identify how an application will integrate in the secured environment.
+The threat modeling framework is flexible and helps to identify how an application will integrate with the secured environment.
 It relies on the STRIDE methodology to find potential risks.

 |Threat|Security control|Affected elements|
 |------|----------------|-----------------|